Nursing at Rutgers Cancer Institute

 photo of a smiling blonde nurse standing at a clinic station

 Oncology nursing is a unique specialty that requires specific knowledge of the biological and psychosocial dimensions of cancer and its effects on individuals and families.
-At Rutgers Cancer Institute of New Jersey nurses serve as critical members of the multidisciplinary healthcare teams providing exceptional care to our patients.
+At Rutgers Cancer Institute nurses serve as critical members of the multidisciplinary healthcare teams providing exceptional care to our patients.
 They serve in direct patient care, clinical research, patient education, nursing education, and advanced practice roles.

 The practice of nursing at Rutgers Cancer Institute emanates from the most current evidence and standards of oncology nursing practice.
 These standards are based on core values that include a scientific basis for practice, knowledgeable caring, integrity, innovation and creativity, professionalism and leadership.